mohan/php-helpers/docs/specification.md

 	* HTML/CSS is an easy and good user interface alternative.
 	* `php -S localhost:8000` is available for desktop applications.
 * PHP syntax is similar to C.
-* Functional programming only, for simplicity.
+* Functional programming, for simplicity.
 * Easy to learn and remember.
 Only required learning -
 	* Constants
 	* Variables